 Falling Trees Making a Sound

-If someone gives a lot of talks and no one knows it, will they be asked to speak again?
+If someone gives a lot of talk and no one knows it, will they be asked to speak again?
 If you work with a real expert at a certain task and no one knows it, will this person be able to command a very high rate of pay at a future job?
-If your employer does something for you, such as sends you to a technical conference and you tell the world, are they more likely to send you to another in the future?
-While I am sure the answers to these question can be universally answered by the consultant mantra “It depends”, for what it’s worth, perhaps letting the interwebs know will increase your chances of being asked or increase your value.
+If your employer does something for you, such as sending you to a technical conference and you tell the world, are they more likely to send you to another in the future?
+While I am sure the answers to these questions can be universally answered by the consultant mantra “It depends“, for what it’s worth, perhaps letting the interwebs know will increase your chances of being asked or increase your value.
 If you are also one of those people who hate self-promotion, a blog may seem rather braggadocios.
 It’s also one of the few ways you have of telling people what you do.

 The World is the Forest

 It’s a big world out there.
-At some point someone is going to ask you what you do.
+At some point, someone is going to ask you what you do.
 Sure you can practice an elevator speech.
 But when someone is sitting around surfing the internet and trying to find out about you, isn’t it best that you be the one who lets them know what you’ve done and what you know?
 Now, I don’t know if having a blog has helped me do anything I have done or not, but I continue to post.
 The world is a forest, and when I chop down a tree this is where I will make a sound.

 Data aficionado et SQL Raconteur